|For Immediate Release July 28, 2011||Susan Kang Schroeder

 Chief of Staff

-SANTA ANA – The Board of Parole Hearings, California Department of Corrections and Rehabilitations (Board) denied the parole today of a man who was convicted in 1970 for the execution-style murder of a friend he wrongly believed had given information to police about him selling drugs.
-Robert Eugene Williams, 58, is currently being held at Mule Creek State Prison in Ione, CA. Williams pleaded guilty to the court Jan.
-28, 1971, to one felony count of first degree murder and one felony count of conspiracy to commit murder and was sentenced to life in state prison.
-Former Orange County Deputy District Attorney Robert Chatterton originally prosecuted this case.
-Williams’ will be eligible for his next parole hearing in 2014.
+SANTA ANA – The Board of Parole Hearings, California Department of Corrections and Rehabilitations (Board), denied the parole today of a man convicted of kidnapping, raping and executing a woman in front of her young son during a 1976 crime spree.
+Gilbert Lovato, 53, is currently being held at Mule Creek State Prison in Ione, CA. Lovato was sentenced May 15, 1981, to life in state prison for one felony count of first degree murder with a 6-year sentencing enhancement for the use of a firearm.
+This case was originally prosecuted by former Deputy District Attorney Daniel T. Brice.
+Lovato will be eligible for his next parole hearing in 2018.

-Deputy District Attorney Israel Claustro appeared at the hearing to oppose Williams’ parole on behalf of the Orange County District Attorney.
-During the hearing, letters submitted by the victim’s family and law enforcement opposing the release of Williams were read before the Board.
+Orange County Deputy District Attorney Israel Claustro appeared at the hearing to oppose Lovato’s parole on behalf of the Orange County District Attorney’s Office.